THE LIVING HERITAGE

 CRETE

-To multiply bees, we would choose from good, productive bee colonies, a canon* with brood, a canon* with honey, a canon* with pollen, and put them in a new vraski, cover it and seal it from the bottom.
+To multiply bees, we would choose from good, productive bee colonies, one canoni* with brood, one with honey, and one with pollen, and place them in a new vraski, cover it and seal it from the bottom.
 And on the seventh day we would go and check on it...

-If it was not a favourable period, we would sometimes add sugar on a slice of bread and place it on top of the canons* to help the bees.
+If the season wasn't good, we would sometimes feed sugar on a slice of bread over the canonia* to help bees.

-It was a difficult job.
-Because we did not have pies* filled to the brim with honey.
+It was hard work.
+Because they did not have pites* full of honey from top to bottom.
 They also contained brood.
-And if they contained brood, we would not harvest them.
-We only harvested the pies* that were full of honey and brought them home afterwards.. a dramatic situation… we put them in sieves, we crushed them with our hands.
-Most of us did not have a honey extractor.
-Those who had one, would put the comb chunks in, rotate it, then the comb would brake, a dramatic situation.
+And if they were brooded, we would not harvest them.
+We only harvested the ones that were full of honey.
+We brought them home .. it was dramatic … placing combs in sieves, crushing them by hand.
+Most of us lacked honey extractors, but those who had one would put the comb chunks inside, then the comb would brake - dramatic indeed.

 MANOLIS SPITADAKIS